Colin-J-Emmanuel/Colin-J-Emmanuel/README.md

 ## 🎓 About Me

-I'm a Computer Science graduate from Columbia University who builds backend systems, ML/NLP applications, and full-stack tools.
+I'm a Computer Science student from Columbia University who builds backend systems, ML/NLP applications, and full-stack tools.
 I trained as a Machine Learning Fellow through the Break Through Tech AI program at Cornell Tech.

 I'm most at home designing event-driven backends, shipping full-stack apps against real databases, and wiring LLMs into practical tools.
 Recent work spans a production-grade multi-agent PR reviewer, a terminal coding agent, and a three-app web suite — details below.